facebook/stylex/packages/shared/README.md

 #### ⭐️ `create`

-The `stylex.create` function is implemented here and can be found within `stylex-create.js` and is the default export of a function named `styleXCreateSet(...)`.
+The `StyleX.create` function is implemented here and can be found within `StyleX-create.js` and is the default export of a function named `styleXCreateSet(...)`.

 ##### `styleXCreateSet(...)`

-> The function is called `styleXCreateSet` because `stylex.create` transforms a "set" or collection of multiple style [namespaces](#namespace)
+> The function is called `styleXCreateSet` because `StyleX.create` transforms a "set" or collection of multiple style [namespaces](#namespace)

 This function itself mostly just traverses over the objects to run each [namespaces](#namespace) through the `styleXCreateNamespace(...)` function.
 Other than that, it takes the styles to be injected from each namespace in a [Namespace Set](#namespace-set) and deduplicates them so the style isn't injected multiple times if it's used within multiple Namespaces in the same set.

 ##### `styleXCreateNamespace(...)`

-> This function has been kept separate in case we want to add a new function to the StyleX API in the future called `stylex.createOne` which transforms a single [namespace](#namespace) instead of a [Namespace Set](#namespace-set)
+> This function has been kept separate in case we want to add a new function to the StyleX API in the future called `StyleX.createOne` which transforms a single [namespace](#namespace) instead of a [Namespace Set](#namespace-set)

 This function is responsible to transforming a [namespace](#namespace) to a [Compiled Namespace](#compiled-namespace) by hashing each key value pair and returning an object where the values have been replaced by classNames.